fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-07-15】[TomBursch / kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self\-hosted grocery list and recipe manager  The backend is made with Flask and the frontend with Flutter  Easily add items to your shopping list before you go shopping  You can also create recipes and add items based on what you want to cook
 * 【2025-07-14】[RezaSi / go-interview-practice](https://github.com/RezaSi/go-interview-practice) - Go Interview Practice is a series of coding challenges to help you prepare for technical interviews in Go.
 Solve problems, submit your solutions, and receive instant feedback with automated testing.
 Track your progress with per-challenge scoreboards and improve your coding skills step by step.
 * 【2025-07-12】[WordPress / wordpress-develop](https://github.com/WordPress/wordpress-develop) - WordPress Develop, Git-ified.
 Synced from git://develop.git.wordpress.org/, including branches and tags!
 This repository is just a mirror of the WordPress subversion repository.
 Please include a link to a pre-existing ticket on https://core.trac.wordpress.org/ with every pull request.
 * 【2025-07-12】[landing\-ai / agentic\-doc](https://github.com/landing-ai/agentic-doc) - Python library for Agentic Document Extraction from LandingAI